tomerud/Freshlens/README.md

 ## About

-FreshLens is a innovative project developed during our university E-commerce workshop. in the workshop we have worked with MBA and design students, in order to develop our own project.
+FreshLens is a innovative project developed during our university E-commerce workshop (0368-3557). in the workshop we have worked with MBA and design students, in order to develop our own project.

-IMAGE FROM PRESENTATION
-IMAGE FROM PRESENTATION

 FreshLens aims to transforms any standard refrigerator into a smart fridge by combining affordable cameras and machine learning tech.
 The system detects and tracks products in the fridge, monitors their freshness (by leveraging DL module), provides alerts, purchase recommendations, and recipe suggestions to reduce food waste and improve consumer habits.